Overview of Charter Oak State College

 Cost and Payment Options

-Charter Oak is one of the most affordable options.
-See how we compare to other Connecticut and online colleges in our Cost Comparison Chart: The actual cost of a degree varies based on your individual circumstances.
+Charter Oak is one of the most affordable higher education options.
+The actual cost of a degree varies based on your individual circumstances.
 Get more information on Tuition, Payment Plans, and Financial Aid.

 Programs of Study

 The College offers four General Studies Degrees - Associate in Arts and Associate in Science degrees (requiring a minimum of 60 credits), and Bachelor of Arts and Bachelor of Science degrees (requiring at least 120 credits).
 A range of workforce relevant concentrations are available, many of which can be completed through the exclusive use of our online courses.
+The College also offers a Master of Science in Organizational Effectiveness and Leadership.
 In addition the College offers professional certificate programs and workforce related credential programs.
 Get more information on our Programs of Study.

 Transferring and Earning Credits